dirkakrid/NetworkConfigSyntax/README.md

-# Cisco syntax package for Sublime Text
+# Network Config Syntax Package for Sublime Text

 This syntax highlighting package should work with any "Cisco-IOS Like" configuration files.
 I will be working on updating it to support Juniper and other configuration file formats.